erikdubois/AntergosI3/README.md

 If the choice comes up between choosing xf86-input-evdev and xf86-input-libinput, choose the first one.

 This will install the actual i3 windows manager and xorg to render it.
 We will also make sure yaourt is installed.
+It is an option in Antergos base installation screens.
 Yaourt is used to install <b>packer</b>>.
 Packer will serve as the aur helper from there on.

-Beware when you say "Y" or "N" to the questions.
+#8.
+Making links

+	./2_keep_all_here_vx.sh

+I have moved this script to the beginning.
+You can now test i3 already.
+You can have a first peak at i3 by starting it with startx.
+It is not recommended as there is no software yet.
+With WINDOWS + SHIFT + E you exit i3 again.

+This script is my idea to have all my data in one folder i.e. .i3.
+I made symbolic links to files.
+I did notice that this is not so easy with the gtk files.
+The scripts makes backup files.

+The zsh script is an alternative to bash more colourfull (>100 themes) and more plugins then you ever need. these links will be made as well.
+Zsh will be installed in a later script if you want it.

+#9.
+Installation of software from Antergos/Archlinux repo's

     ./2_install_i3_Antergos_repo _v1